top of page

 Centro Cultural Los Pinos Mexico City, Mexico December 15th, 2022

-I conducted the premier of the second movement from my suite "Cantos Latinoamericanos" at the National Creators Forum, carried out by the Mexican National Endowment for Arts and Culture (FONCA), at the Cultural Center of "Los Pinos" in Mexico City.
+I conducted the premier of the second movement from my suite "Cantos Latinoamericanos" at the National Creators Forum, carried out by the Mexican National Endowment for Arts and Culture (FONCA) on December 15th, 2022, at the Cultural Center of "Los Pinos" in Mexico City.

 This suite was only partially premiered, and was the result of a yearlong commission as part of the 2021-2022 Young Creators Grant (Béca Jóvenes Creadores) which I won in September 2021 and which is also administered by the FONCA.